Do plants increase workplace productivity?

 An Exeter University study also found that employees working in an office with plants were 15% more productive than their peers in offices with no plants.

 Last year Amazon opened three huge dome greenhouses at their Seattle headquarters to give employees more access to nature and to inspire creativity.

-Plants Promote Relaxation and Reduce Stress
+- Plants Promote Relaxation and Reduce Stress

 Stressed and unhappy employees are unlikely to reach optimal levels of productivity.
-A global study of over 22,000 employees found that employees with high stress levels were less productive and less engaged at work.
+A global study of over 22,000 employees found that employees with high-stress levels were less productive and less engaged at work.

 Studies have shown that the addition of greenery in the office can be effective at reducing stress and negative feelings by as much as 30-60%.